morganstanley/hobbes/doc/en/logging/HLOG.rst

 Manual vs Automatic commit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The final parameter to ``DEFINE_STORAGE_GROUP`` allows us to specify the commit behaviour. ``hobbes::storage::ManualCommit`` means that all log statements up to the ``commit`` call will be grouped together in a transaction, which we can inspect later.

 Alternatively, specifying ``hobbes::storage::AutoCommit`` gives us uncorrelated log messages on the consumer side, but we don't need to call ``commit`` ourselves.

+Transactions which are manually committed will have a timestamp logged alongside them which can be used in out-of-band analysis and reporting, whereas autocommitted transactions have no timestamp.
+You can always call ``commit`` on an autocommit LogGroup, which will immediately persist the current transaction.

+Finally, there's one more difference in how persisted data is made available to us in code - which we'll investigate in :ref:`logs and transactions <hobbes_logs_and_transactions>`

 Once the LogGroup has been set up, we can start to log data.
 For that, we'll want to look at the ``HLOG`` and ``HSTORE`` macros.